Pennsylvania Senate candidate Sands pitches 'I can't be bought' as she largely self-finances campaign

 FIRST ON FOX: Pennsylvania GOP Senate candidate Carla Sands is telling voters, "I can't be bought," as she rails against Republicans who allegedly are not acting Republican enough, and self-finances most of her campaign.

 Sands, who was an adviser to former President Donald Trump on his Economic Advisory Council, and eventually ambassador to Denmark, has long been a prolific donor to Republican candidates.
-She's now running for U.S. Senate in Pennsylvania and according to Federal Election Commission records, she's put $3.1 million of her own money into her campaign so far our of $3.5 million total receipts.
+She's now running for U.S. Senate in Pennsylvania and according to Federal Election Commission records, she's put $3.1 million of her own money into her campaign so far out of $3.5 million total receipts.

 "For years I've donated my money to help Republican candidates only to watch them cave when things got though," Sands says in the ad, which was first viewed by Fox News.